piyushsatti/nonagon/docs/discord.md

 - `endquest`
   - Inputs: `quest_id: str` (e.g., `QUESH3X1T7`)
   - Permissions: must run in a guild; only the quest referee may end
+  - Flow: sends a DM to the referee containing a “Confirm end quest” button which opens a modal.
+The referee must type the Quest ID to confirm.
+On submission, the quest is marked as completed.
-  - Output: ephemeral confirmation; channel notice encouraging summaries
+  - Output: DM confirmation; channel notice encouraging summaries; the slash command replies ephemerally that a DM was sent for confirmation
   - Logging: info log; demo log

 ## Summaries